 Vice-Chair and Chair, Project Oversight Committee

-Jim McLeod joined Glenbow’s Board in 2015 and is past Chair of the Board.
-Jim is a native Calgarian and a fourth generation Albertan.
-Jim worked in the petroleum sector for 30 years, recently retiring from Nexen Energy ULC where he held various technical and management assignments in Calgary and Yemen.
-He is Past President of Calgary’s Ranchmen’s Club; Member of the Board of Vertigo Theatre; past Member of the Board of the Leighton Art Centre; and, past Member of the Board of Theatre Calgary.
-Jim is an avid collector of western Canadian antiques and folk art and Canadian art.
+Jim McLeod (Calgary, Alberta) joined Glenbow’s Board in 2015 and served as Chair of the Board from 2015-17.Mr.
+McLeod worked in the petroleum sector for 30 years, recently retiring from Nexen Energy ULC.
+He is an avid collector of western Canadian folk art and Canadian art.

 John Q. Adams

-John Q. Adams joined Glenbow’s Board in 2019.
+John Q. Adams (Calgary, Alberta) joined Glenbow’s Board in 2019.
 Mr. Adams leads Fiera Capital’s business development initiatives in Calgary.
-Mr. Adams has almost 30 years of experience in the financial services industry, holding senior roles at Royal Trust, Royal Bank, TE Financial, Scotia Bank and Bridgewater Bank.
-His areas of expertise are strategic planning, business development, marketing, sales and wealth management.
-He is also a member of the Board of Valour Canada.
+He has 30+ years of experience in the financial services industry in the areas of business development, relationship management and communications.

 Paul Desmarais III

-Paul Desmarais joined Glenbow’s Board in 2019.
+Paul Desmarais III (Montreal, Quebec) joined Glenbow’s Board in 2019.
 He is the Chairman and CEO of Sagard Holdings, the Executive Chairman and co-founder of Portag3 Ventures, and the Chairman and co-founder of Diagram.
-Within the investment portfolios of Portag3 Ventures and Sagard Holdings, he is the Chairman of Wealthsimple and Peak Achievement Athletics and a director of Koho, Integrate AI, and IntegraMed.
-Paul is also a Senior Vice President of Power Corporation of Canada and Power Financial of Canada.
+Mr. Desmarais is also a Senior Vice President of Power Corporation of Canada and Power Financial of Canada.
 As a part of his responsibilities at the holdings, he sits on the boards of Great West Lifeco, IGM Financial, Pargesa, Groupe Bruxelles Lambert, and Imerys.

 Chair, Audit/Investment Committee